About This Guide

 Each reference dataset designates some ontology class as the dataset’s main entity, which defines the type of the dataset’s reference instances, i.e., the individual code items.

 Ontologies describe business entities, including entities for which you will govern reference data (codes).
 Ontologies can be thought of as a powerful and flexible way to describe data that you will need to capture.
 An ontology may contain a class (entity) such as country, product category, industry and so on.
 Each of these entities can have different fields (properties) making it easy to support different types of reference data.
 Reference datasets in TopBraid EDG are not limited to having only a handful of predefined fields such as a code and a description.
-They can have any property you may need to capture.
+They can have any property you may need.
 For example, a reference dataset for country codes may have properties such as the various ISO codes, capital, gross national product, and language.
 Some of these properties (called attributes) may have literal values – strings, integers, etc. Other properties may hold relationships or links between different entities.
 Relationships may connect entities within a reference dataset e.g., a country may be connected to a neighboring country where both countries are stored in the same dataset.
 Relationships may also link entities across reference datasets e.g., a country may be connect to a currency where currencies are stored in a reference dataset of their own.

 In order to create reference data, we need to first define the corresponding entity and its properties in an ontology.

 Select the Ontologies in the left hand side navigation menu to see the list of ontologies you have access to.
-EDG lets you create a single enterprise ontology or a set of individual ontologies (for example, per department or business area) which can be combined with one another using the “includes” mechanism.
+EDG lets you create a single shared enterprise ontology or multiple ontologies (for example, per department or business area) which can, if desired, be combined with one another using the “includes” mechanism.